RITESH13-rk/Bank-Marketing-Campaign-Performance/README.md

 - Certain job roles such as **Management** and **Technician** show better conversions
 - Subscription trends vary significantly across months
 - Higher number of contacts does not always guarantee subscription

 ---

+### 🧠 What I Learned
+- How to build data models in Power BI
+- Creating and optimizing DAX measures for KPIs
+- Designing dashboards with user-friendly visuals

+---